RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 ### Page and Column Breaks

 **Recurring Page Headers**
-_Note: In instances where a page number and a recurring heading are both present, logical element hierarchy is to put the page beginning with the numbering before the heading because the heading exists on the page (being indicated by the pb with the oage numbering)._
+_note: In instances where a page number and a recurring heading are both present, logical element hierarchy is to put the page beginning with the numbering before the heading because the heading exists on the page (being indicated by the pb with the oage numbering)._

 `<pb style="heading" rend="MIW"/>`
 `<pb style="heading" rend="Introduction"/>`